mariadb-operator/mariadb-operator/docs/API_REFERENCE.md

-PodDisruptionBudget is the Pod availability bundget for a MariaDb
+PodDisruptionBudget is the Pod availability bundget for a MariaDB

 _Appears in:_
 - [MariaDBSpec](#mariadbspec)